Here are some notable Connecticut residents, past and present, who have received the Motion …

 Also paying a nod to the Shubert Theatre (via Hollywood soundstage) is the eccentric New York socialite-turned-actress played by Rosalind Russell in Auntie Mame.
 Later in the film, she confronts a bigoted family from the fictional Connecticut town of Mountebank (said to be near Darien).

 Though the story takes place in Maine, Doris Day and Jack Lemmon filmed It Happened to Jane in and around Chester.
-A number of town landmarks can be seen, as well as dozens of locals who appeared as extras.
+A number of town landmarks can be seen, including the Deep River railroad station, as well as dozens of locals who appeared as extras.
 Scenes were also shot on the New Haven Railroad, on board one of the line’s last surviving steam locomotives.

 Gone With the Wind’s melodramatic romance between Scarlett O’Hara and Rhett Butler, set in the Deep South against the backdrop of the Civil War and its aftermath, is an undying film classic.
 Connecticut had its own version: Parrish.
 Starring teen idol Troy Donahue and Claudette Colbert (in her final film role), the 1961 film tells the tale of power struggles and romance in the tobacco fields of northern Connecticut.
 Several establishing shots in Parrish were filmed in the tobacco fields of Windsor and East Windsor, with the distinctive long barns and white cloth covering the famous Connecticut shade tobacco.
 Full of sensationalized romance, swelling orchestral scenes and (in your best movie trailer voice) “passion!” the film didn’t exactly change the course of cinematic history, but viewers have the pleasure of seeing a distinctly Connecticut industry featured on the big screen.